Skip to main content

 Everyone has the right to be in the relationship they want.
 But if some friends your age are dating older men or women, it doesn’t mean you have to.

 If you are thinking of dating someone older, it is a good idea to be aware of the risks.
 It is likely they will have been sexually active for a longer period of time, which means they are more likely to have HIV or other STIs.
-But it might be difficult to insist on using condoms, which puts your health at risk.
+But if you feel you have less power in the relationship because you are younger, you may find it difficult to insist on using condoms, which puts your health at risk.

 Is it ok to date a sugar daddy or blesser?